Why Septic Tanks & Water Softeners are Not a Great Combination!

 However, there is more than a little misinformation out there regarding septic tanks and water softeners.

 The main issue lies with salt content.
-High salt content effectively kills off the bacteria in your septic tank!
+High salt content may change the soakaway soil structure impeding drainage.
 So, what should you do?

 The bottom line for us here at Muck Munchers is that you should, to play safe, try and use a water softener that’s free from salt.
 In any case, if you’re unsure what to do with water softener discharge, or want to know more about septic tanks and water softeners, read on.